 SUSSING OUT SHAPES

 Shapes and colours are a big deal at preschool and we know from experience that kids are taught all about this at this time.
-So give them a lil' head start with the Bigjigs Circle Fraction Board Puzzle.
-Featuring 11 different shapes that make up four circles, it’ll encourage them to use their fine-motor skills and improve sorting skills as they match up the colours.
+So give them a lil' head start with the Classic World Geometric Puzzle.
+Featuring nine different shapes, with shapes within those as well, it’ll help them use their fine-motor and sorting skills as they match up the colours.
 Double duty!

 THEIR OWN STATIONERY

 While they don't need to take their own stationery to school yet, it's great to have a set to call their own at home.
 And for all of those pens, pencils and other crafty bits and bobs, they'll need a pencil case to keep them in.
-Designed to be practical but kid-friendly too, the silicone Liewood Pencil Case is wipeable and squishy, with plenty of space to store loads in.
-The design isn't too babyish either, so it'll be great for them to finally take to school when the time is right.
+We rate the Engel designs, innovatively made from recycled plastic bottles.
+That's sustainable stationery at it's finest.

 A PLACE TO LEARN

 Around the preschool age, it's great to set up a quiet zone at home where they can get busy with arts and crafts, small-piece play or to figure out puzzles or games.
-The Done by Deer Play Table is the perfect alternative to a desk at home.
+The Plan Toys Round Table is the perfect alternative to a desk at home.
 Designed with a removable centre piece, they can keep stationary, puzzle pieces or other learning treasures inside.
-The stylish finish is great for styling in modern homes as well, whether that's in your living spaces or their bedroom.
 It's a table that will be great for playing, learning and eating at as they go into full-time school too.

 PLAYING IS LEARNING TOO